HermesBoots/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 ## Student to Disk and Reload
 Loading attributes of a Student based on deserialized dictionary.

+## Pascal's Triangle
+Generating Pascal's triangle with a given height.

 ## Search and Update
 Inserting new lines in a file when certain patterns are found.